async-rs/async-std/docs/src/tutorial/all_together.md

 ## All Together

-At this point, we only need to start broker to get a fully-functioning (in the happy case!) chat:
+At this point, we only need to start the broker to get a fully-functioning (in the happy case!) chat:

 ```rust
 #![feature(async_await)]